onitsoft/Solidity-Course/lesson-4/README.md

 ### Arrays

 Creating arrays with variable length in memory can be done using the new keyword.
-[More about it here](http://solidity.readthedocs.io/en/develop/types.html#arrays).

 ```
 pragma solidity ^0.4.0;